ArtHome12/vzmuinebot/README.md

 For contact with you from caterers `CONTACT_INFO=@none`

-To identify you (up to three) as an admins - you can see your user_id when press button "Добавить" `TELEGRAM_ADMIN_ID1=40966...`
+To identify you (up to three) as admins - you can see your user_id when press button with gear icon "⚙" `TELEGRAM_ADMIN_ID1=40966...`
 `TELEGRAM_ADMIN_ID2=` can be blank `TELEGRAM_ADMIN_ID3=`